 Like last year's plan, there is no decanting project.
-(After receiving many comments about decanting in response to Notice 2011-101, the IRS says informally that it is working on guidance regarding the tax effects of decanting, but no guidance will be issued this year [or I suspect for a long time thereafter]).
+(After receiving many comments about decanting in response to Notice 2011-101,the IRS says informally that it is working on guidance regarding the tax effects of decanting, but no guidance will be issued this year [or I suspect for a long time thereafter]).
 For a detailed discussion of the 2013-2014 Priority Guidance Plan, see Aucutt, ACTEC Capital Letter No. 34, Priority Guidance Plan Published, Commissioner Nominated (Aug.
 12, 2013).

 a.
 Unbundling Requirement Under §67(e).
 One of the items on the Priority Guidance Plan is the issuance of regulations regarding the application of §67(e) to trusts, following the Supreme Court's decision in Knight v.
 Commissioner.
-Proposed regulations impose an unbundling requirement on trusts to identify the portion of trustee fees and professional fees that are subject to the 2% haircut rule for the deduction of miscellaneous itemized deductions by trusts under §67(e).
+Proposed regulations imposed an unbundling requirement on trusts to identify the portion of trustee fees and professional fees that are subject to the 2% haircut rule for the deduction of miscellaneous itemized deductions by trusts under §67(e).
 The IRS had issued proposed regulations prior to the Knight decision and in 2011 issued a new set of proposed regulations after the Knight case.
 The IRS continued its approach of imposing the unbundling requirement despite substantial criticism of those provisions in the initial proposed regulations.
-The IRS has committed that it will not impose an unbundling requirement until the trust tax year that begins after the final regulations are issued.
-Notice 2011-37.
-The IRS did not issue final regulations in 2013, so the unbundling requirement will not apply to calendar-year trusts (and most trusts are on a calendar-year) until tax years beginning (at the earliest) on January 1, 2015 (returns being due in April 2016).
+The IRS in Notice 2011-37 committed that it would not impose the unbundling requirement until trust and estate tax years beginning after the issuance of final regulations.